Khan1832/Hand-Motion-Controlled-Robotic-Arm/README.md

-# MPU6050 and Servo Motor Control
+# HAND MOTION CONTROLLED ROBOTIC ARM

 This project demonstrates the integration of the MPU6050 gyroscope and accelerometer sensor with a microcontroller to control servo motors based on the sensor readings.